absmach/magistrala-docs/docs/dev-guide.md

 ```
 gnatsd
 ```

+If you want to change the default message broker to [RabbitMQ](https://www.rabbitmq.com/download.html), [VerneMQ](https://vernemq.com/downloads/) or [Kafka](https://kafka.apache.org/quickstart) you need to install it on the local system.

 #### PostgreSQL
 Mainflux uses PostgreSQL to store metadata (`users`, `things` and `channels` entities alongside with authorization tokens).